 It’s been three years, a dozen trips to London, a few hundred meetings and two promotions later.
 From the long hours to the misconceptions around the commission, I want to share everything that I wish I had known the first time.
 I want to set the record straight and share what Recruitment is really like.

-I've had to take calls from clients, while on holiday and at 10pm on a Saturday night, when I was far too drunk to be of any professional use.
-I've spent my day in a suit from 7am until 9pm, to meet with that candidate who was hard to pin down, but could have been ‘perfect’ for that niche role (they weren't).
+I've had to take calls from clients while on holiday and at 10pm on a Saturday night, when I was far too drunk to be of any professional use.
+I've spent my day in a suit from 7am until 9pm to meet with that candidate who was hard to pin down, but could have been ‘perfect’ for that niche role (they weren't).

 “At times Recruitment is a complete pain in the arse”

 Clients will challenge you to find a diamond and expect you to smile, even when you’re being paid peanuts for your time.
-You’ll work with people that think The Wolf of Wall Street is an inspirational film and you'll be putting in a lot of extra hours working towards that £100,000 bonus your dreams are pinned on.
+You’ll work with people who think that The Wolf of Wall Street is an inspirational film and you'll be putting in a lot of extra hours working towards that £100,000 bonus your dreams are pinned on.

 Yet for all of the flaws, it will introduce you to all the right people and teach you a lot of skills to prepare you for your next role (and at times, life in general).
 I got to see behind the scenes of British Aerospace and visit AstraZeneca’s headquarters, complete with a village that has peacocks roaming around.
 Take the opportunities to travel and enjoy the days spent at client meetings.